bekk/bekk-christmas/post/elm/utkast-lord-of-the-pipes.md

 While the former requires careful parsing of parens, the latter variant instantly reveals the different steps.
 It forms a *pipeline.*

-The backwards pipe, `<|` can be used to express the same sequence of calls as its brother.
-Rewriting the example above, that would put `List.sum `first and on a line of its own.
-This can be confusing since in reality it is the last function called.
+The backwards pipe, `<|` *can* (don't confuse with *should*) be used to express the same sequence of calls as its brother `|>`.
+Rewriting the example above, that would put `List.sum` first and on a line of its own.
+This can become confusing since in reality it is the last function called.
 Reformatted, this would become:

 ```elm
 nFirstSquaresSum: Int -> Int